Adipur: History

 Adipur was initially founded as a refugee camp after the partition of India, in 1947, by the government of India.
 Its administration was passed onto a self-governing body called the Sindhu Resettlement Corporation Ltd (SRC).
-The person credited with the formation of this settlement was Bhai Pratap Dialdas, who requested land from Mahatma Gandhi for the (mostly Sindhi) immigrants from Sindh, Now West Pakistan.
+The person credited with the formation of this settlement was Bhai Pratap Dialdas, who requested land from Mahatma Gandhi for the (mostly Sindhi) immigrants from Sindh, now West Pakistan.
 The Maharaja of Kutch, Vijayaraji donated 15000 acre of land. in Adipur/Gandhidham, which was built on this land.
 Later the Indian Institute of Sindhology was established at Adipur is a center for advanced studies and research in the fields related to the Sindhi language, literature, art and culture.

 Adipur is famous for Gandhi Samadhi and a huge number of Charlie Chaplin fans and impersonators.

+Adipur was affected by the earthquake of 26 January 2001.

 Climate

-The climate here is usual, there is virtually a trifle rainfall in a year in Adipur town.

 This climate is considered to be BWh according to the Koppen-Geiger classification of climates.

 The average annual temperature is 26.8c.
 The average rainfall is 375mm.

 Education

-Adipur has nine higher education institutions run by Gandhidham Collegiate Board(GCB):
+Adipur has nine higher education institutions run by the Gandhidham Collegiate Board.